GarthSnyder/Koloda/README.md

 ```swift
 func koloda(_ koloda: KolodaView, viewForCardOverlayAt index: Int) -> OverlayView?
 ```
 Return a view for card overlay at the specified index.
-For setting custom overlay action on swiping(left/right), you should override didSet of overlayState property in OverlayView.
+To customize the overlay appearance depending on the direction of the swipe, set the appropriate appearance when the overlayState property is set.
 (See Example)
 ```swift
 func kolodaSpeedThatCardShouldDrag(_ koloda: KolodaView) -> DragSpeed
 ```